knative/docs/docs/eventing/samples/gitlab-source/README.md

 ### Create a Knative Service

-The `event-display.yaml` file shown below defines the basic service which will receive events from the GitLab source.
+The `event-display.yaml` file defines the basic service which will receive events from the GitLab source:

 ```yaml
 apiVersion: serving.knative.dev/v1